 In addition, in the future there may continue to be additional proposals relating to the reform of the healthcare systems of the United States, the European Union, any individual Member State of the European Union or any other jurisdiction where we may operate.
+On June 14, 2016, the European lawmakers and regulators published the draft versions of the new Medical Device Regulations.
+If and when adopted, the new regulations will make major changes in the requirements for approval or clearance and compliance for all medical devices.
 Certain of these proposals could limit the prices we are able to charge for our medical products, or the amounts of reimbursement available for our medical products, and could limit the acceptance and availability of our medical products.
 The adoption of some or all of these proposals could have a material adverse effect on our financial position and results of operations.